Vegan Banoffee Pie

 - 80g of brown sugar (packed 1/3 cup + 1 tablespoon)

 Mix the cornstarch with 2 tablespoons of the soy milk in a small bowl or mug until smooth.
 Then add the rest of the milk in and mix well.

 Doing this will prevent the caramel from becoming lumpy when heating it up.

 Add the cornstarch milk into your saucepan along with the sugar and vanilla and mix well.

-Add the vegan butter to the pan then place it onto the stove and turn the heat to low.
-Stir occasionally until the butter has completely melted, then turn the heat up to high.
+Add the vegan margarine to the pan then place it onto the stove and turn the heat to low.
+Stir occasionally until the margarine has completely melted, then turn the heat up to high.

 Stir the mixture constantly until it starts to bubble and thicken slightly, then remove it from the heat.
 This should only take a few minutes.